-- Department received 62,635 hours of Fire, EMS and Specialty Training.
-Every City Business received a pre-plan inspection and all city hydrants were inspected and flowed. - Installed MCT's (mobile communication terminals) in every fire apparatus and trained all personnel on terminal operation. - Provided Autism Awareness training to all fire department personnel. - Conducted Public Fire Education Seminars to citizens and Fire Safety Classes at local schools and daycares, contacting 35,864 adults and 30,235 children. - Every member of the Fire Department completed and passed the Job Related Agility Test (JRAT).
+- Department received 65,089 hours of Fire, EMS and Specialty Training.
+Every City Business received a pre-plan inspection and all city hydrants were inspected and flowed. - The Myrtle Beach Fire Department was selected by the State Law Enforcement Division (SLED) to provide Hazardous Materials Response for our region. - Coordinated with the Information Systems Department to hire an information system technician dedicated to the fire department. - Conducted Public Fire Education Seminars to citizens and Fire Safety Classes at local schools and daycares, contacting 38,144 adults and 31,799 children. - The Training Division conducted recruit training class 25 at the Myrtle Beach Fire Department's Training Academy.

-- Maintain current training, operational, and prevention programs required to meet ISO 1 Classification. - Maintain the current hazardous material technician program, keeping all department personnel certified - Continue with an aggressive campaign to inspect all businesses within the City of Myrtle Beach every 24 months. - Continue to maintain and analyze response data for Fire Station #7 coverage area (near Coastal Grand Mall) to determine proper timing for construction. - Monitor and analyze each firefighter's fitness capabilities through the use of interdepartmental programs. - Develop specifications for the replacement of one ambulance.
+- Maintain current training, operational, and prevention programs required to meet ISO 1 Classification. - Coordinate, plan and develop the new regional hazardous Materials Response Team. - Continue with an aggressive campaign to inspect all businesses within the City of Myrtle Beach every 24 months. - Continue to maintain and analyze response data for Fire Station #7 coverage area (near Coastal Grand Mall) to determine proper timing for construction. - Monitor and analyze each firefighter's fitness capabilities through the use of interdepartmental programs. - Continue with the on-going development of fire prevention programs that will ensure we continue to meet the needs of our City's residents and guests.